skdreier/religion-politics/README.md

 # Religion and Politics
 ## Lucy Lin, Sofia Serrano, Emily Kalah Gade, Sarah Dreier

+## Policy attitude matching
+... is located in the `similarity` directory; refer to the README there.

 ## Running non-template pig scripts (i.e., ExtractCounts_keywords.pig)

 For a script extracting counts for a custom list of keywords from the corpus, see the cooccurrence_and_counting directory readme instead.
 Otherwise: